 - Applications must be accompanied by drawings that are produced, stamped and signed by one of the following professional groups: registered land surveyors, registered professional engineers or registered landscape architects.
 These individuals must be licensed in the state of South Carolina.
 DHEC OCRM will not accept hand drawings or other drawings not meeting these criteria.
 Applications with drawings judged to be inexact and unprofessional will not be placed on public notice and will be returned to the applicant.

 - A location map(s) showing the location of the proposed activity is required.
-Please see requirements and instructions on page 6 the Critical Area Permit Application.

 Once a complete application has been submitted, DHEC OCRM will run a 15 calendar day public notice.